MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

 excerpt: "Check out what we worked on as a team in this year's Applied Project."
 ---

 ## Introduction

-For our MCT Applied Project we have worked on several proof-of-concept development solutions for a prototype commercial product.
-The prototype platform is based around a [Raspberry Pi](https://www.raspberrypi.com) and a [SenseHat cape](https://www.raspberrypi.com/products/sense-hat/) inside of a 3D printed sphere.
+For our MCT Applied Project we have worked on several proof-of-concept development solutions for [Muzziball™](https://www.muzziball.com/en), an exciting interactive ball which is currently in the development and prototype phase.
+The prototype of the Muzziball platform is based around a [Raspberry Pi](https://www.raspberrypi.com) and a [SenseHat cape](https://www.raspberrypi.com/products/sense-hat/) inside of a 3D printed sphere.
 The intention for the platform is to elicit movement from the user by having music and audio react to motion in real time.
 In order to explore further potential functionality and to provide short-to-medium term solutions for future rounds of prototypes, our team took on several areas of development for this platform.
 These were:

 ### Integrated Speaker Solution